 Now let us see how an old book becomes a modern, electronic one and the text printed on paper turns into a “digit”.

 At the back wall of the scanning department we can see three large devices.
 An open book is placed on a V-shaped cradle in the centre of the scanner.
 Every few seconds, an automatic “arm” moves towards it and turns the next page.
-At that moment, the clamps that are holding the book edges at the top and the bottom of the central gutter, gently move away and then return back in place in the same gentle manner.
-Two powerful digital cameras mounted at about two meters high, take photos of the pages, each page separately.
-The monitor on the table to the left shows the digital image of the scanned page… Sergei Tikhonov, head of the scanning department, points it out to me that the thick block of pages on the left and on the right got slightly “puffy” with the help of the air blower.
+At that moment, the clamps that are holding the book edges at the top and the bottom of the central gutter gently move away and then return back in place in the same gentle manner.
+Two powerful digital cameras mounted at about two metres high take photos of the pages, each page separately.
+The monitor on the table to the left shows the digital image of the scanned page… Sergei Tikhonov, head of the scanning department, points out to me that the thick block of pages on the left and on the right got slightly “puffy” with the help of the air blower.

 “This is done so that the pages would not stick together, to prevent damage to them,” he explains.
 “However, this automatic mode is only used to scan sturdy books which were published not too long ago.
-Rare books — for instance, the ones from the SPbU collections — we scan in the manual mode.
+Rare books — for instance, the ones from the St Petersburg University collections — we scan in the manual mode.
 An operator in a white coat made of special electrostatic cloth turns the pages manually, working in white gloves.
 Operators work very carefully, like surgeons.
 Sometimes they even use gauze masks — if the book is dusty, dirty, if it was stored in bad conditions.
 Books come to us from a variety of places, including private collections.”

 I can see how a colour book illustration, just like the black-and-white one, is easily converted into digital media on the computer.
 It turns out that all pages are always scanned in colour.
 This is done in order to preserve the “feeling” of the edition: the specific properties of paper used in the past, the font, the notes made by readers on the margins, etc. Later the digital copy, if necessary, can be converted into grayscale, but originally all copies are full colour.